 Background and History

-Few American coins are as rare and celebrated as the 1822 Half Eagle.
-Despite an original mintage of 17,796 pieces, there are only three known survivors.
+Few American coins are as rare and celebrated as the 1822 Capped Bust Half Eagle.
+Despite a reported mintage of 17,796 pieces, there are only three known survivors.
 Two of these permanently reside within the collection of the Smithsonian Institution, leaving just one example available to private collectors.
-The single privately owned piece has not been seen at auction for more than 25 years, adding to the allure and desirability of this famous issue.
+The single privately owned piece was purchased at auction more than 30 years ago and still resides within the same collection.

 Early American gold coinage consisted of three different denominations authorized under the Coinage Act of 1792.
-The quarter eagle with a value of $2.50 represented the smallest gold denomination issued by the United States Mint until the later introduction of the gold dollar.
-The half eagle with a value of $5 might have been considered the “work horse” gold coin of the era.
-It had the highest mintages and proved to be the most popular within commerce, both domestically as well as internationally.
-The largest originally authorized denomination was the eagle with a value of $10.
+The Quarter Eagle with a value of $2.50 originally represented the smallest gold denomination issued by the United States Mint.
+The Half Eagle with a value of $5 might have been considered the “work horse” gold coin of the era.
+It had the highest mintages and proved to be the most popular within commerce, both domestically as well as abroad.
+The largest denomination originally authorized was the Eagle with a value of $10.
 It was introduced in 1795, but production ceased after 1804 and did not resume until the late 1830’s.
-Essentially, this left the half eagle as the largest denomination struck by the United States Mint for much of its early history.
+Essentially, this left the Half Eagle as the largest denomination struck by the United States Mint for much of its early history.

-The half eagle underwent numerous design changes during the early years of production.
-The initial design by Robert Scot featured a depiction of Liberty wearing a cap and with her bust visible and partially draped.
-The initial reverse featured a small eagle holding a wreath and perched on a branch.
-After a few years, the reverse design was replaced by a heraldic eagle, also designed by Scot.
-In 1807, a new obverse and reverse designed by John Reich were introduced featuring a new rendition of Liberty on the obverse and an eagle on the reverse.
-From 1813, the obverse portrait was altered to include only Liberty’s head and neck with stars surrounding the portrait.
+The Half Eagle underwent numerous design changes during the early years of production.
+The original design by Robert Scot featured a depiction of Liberty wearing a cap, with her bust visible and partially draped.
+The initial reverse design carried a small eagle perched on a branch and holding a wreath in its beak, followed by an updated image of a heraldic eagle.
+In 1807, an entirely new obverse and reverse design by John Reich was adopted, featuring fresh renditions of Liberty and the eagle.
+The design would be modified in 1813 to include only Liberty’s head and neck with stars surrounding the portrait.
 Further alterations to the lettering, stars, and even diameter would continue to take place through the conclusion of the series in 1834.

 Finest Known and Value